 Rationale: The Committee noted the need for the developer to clearly define the audience for whom the measure is intended, in addition to the intended use, so that usability can be evaluated from the perspective of those for whom the measure is intended.
 The usability of a measure intended for internal quality improvement of certain physician practices may be perceived differently by the physicians being measured and a patient or consumer.
 This is particularly challenging for audiences like consumers, patients, or caregivers who seek useful information for healthcare decision making, but are relying on measure results intended for other purposes or audiences.

-However, the Committee did recognize that measures often are used and implemented in applications other than those initially intended.
+A Committee member suggested that measure developers conduct end user testing with the patients, families, and caregivers when developing public facing measures.
+Incorporating this perspective prior to publication may help clarify the results for members of the public.
+However, the Measure Feedback Loop Committee did recognize that measures often are used and implemented in applications other than those initially intended.
 The context of the intended audience is necessary in order for evaluators to weigh the relevancy of the feedback and make an informed endorsement decision.

-For example, the Committee acknowledged the challenges that some providers face in identifying measures for their use that align with their practice and specialty.
+For example, the Measure Feedback Loop Committee acknowledged the challenges that some providers face in identifying measures for their use that align with their practice and specialty.
 This becomes particularly challenging when certain measures that may be more relevant to one's practice are only available to report on through channels (e.g., clinical data registry) other than or in addition to what is currently used (e.g., federal programs).
 The burden of reporting through multiple channels outweighs the selection of more relevant measures.
-For providers that resort to reporting on measures that may be less relevant to their practice, the limited actionability of the measure results influences the perceived usability of the measure results .
-For the specialist who may manage some aspects of a patient's care but not others, it becomes less clear who is responsible for influencing the improvement of the measure score and how that provider can act to improve the measure score.
+For providers that resort to reporting on measures that may be less relevant to their practice, the limited actionability of the measure results influences the perceived usability of the measure results.
+For the specialist who may manage some aspects of a patient's care but not others, it becomes less clear who is responsible for influencing the improvement of the measure score and how that provider can act to improve that score.